You'll Need a License

 To become an Athletic Trainer, you must pass the Board of Certification (BOC) exam to be qualifed to recieve a state license.
 In order to take the BOC exam, you must graduate from an accrediated Athletic Training Education Program (ATEP) through the Commission on Accreditation of Athletic Training (CAATE).
 Heidelberg's ATEP received the maximum of 10 years of continuing CAATE accrediation.

 Heidelberg's program has some of the highest academic and clinical retention standards of any program that you will find.
 This is achieved in part because we are one of the few institutions in the nation that has an independent Athletic Training Department.
 In other schools, Athletic Training is housed under another department (i.e. Physical Education, Athletics...) with related majors or other programs.

-Heidelberg students have over a 90% overall pass rate on the Board of Certification Exam over the past 3 years!
+Heidelberg students have over an 86% overall pass rate on the Board of Certification Exam over the past 3 years!
 More data.